-Quinta is a London-based music-maker and multi-instrumentalist.
+Quinta is a London-based artist, musician and multi-disciplinary maker working experimentally at the intersection of art music, improvisation, electronics, DIY, video/visuals, and pop.
+She works to present musical material in visually imaginative ways, using movement, dance, light, and homemade instruments and sample sets.
 Her dad gave her this name when she was a baby as she was the youngest of five and a girl.

 A versatile maker, she has collaborated, recorded, and toured the world as a multi-instrumentalist with numerous critically-acclaimed artists including Radiohead’s Philip Selway, Bat for Lashes, Patrick Wolf, and Lamb; worked as composer, arranger and orchestrator for award-winning theatre, concert hall and dance productions including The Paper Cinema’s Odyssey, Ockham’s Razor’s Tipping Point, Rambert’s Event and the BBCCO’s Unclassified; and released three studio albums as a solo artist and two with longstanding collaborators, Collectress.
 She was Music Fellow at Rambert 2015/16 and British Council Musician-in-Residence China 2016/17.